 Hofstadter and colleagues are particularly critical of the assumption that analogical mapping can operate over pre-derived representations and of the associated practice of testing the simulations using representations designed to capture what are believed to be human construals.
-"We believe that the use of hand-coded, rigid representations will in the long run prove to be a dead end, and that flexible, content-dependent, easily adaptable representations will be recognized as an essential part of any accurate model of cognition."
-(CFH, p.
-201) Rather, they propose the metaphor of "high level perception" in which perception is holistically integrated with higher forms of cognition.
-They cite Mitchell & Hofstader's Copycat model (Mitchell, 1993) as a model of high-level perception.
-CFH claim that the flexibility of human cognition cannot be explained by any more modular account.
+'We believe that the use of hand-coded, rigid representations will in the long run prove to be a dead end, and that flexible, content-dependent, easily adaptable representations will be recognized as an essential part of any accurate model of cognition' (Chalmers et al. 1992, p.
+201).
+Rather, they propose the metaphor of 'high-level perception' in which perception is holistically integrated with higher forms of cognition.
+They cite Mitchell and Hofstadter's Copycat model (Mitchell 1993) as a model of high-level perception.
+Chalmers et al. (1992) claim that the flexibility of human cognition cannot be explained by any more modular account.

-We disagree with many of the theoretical and empirical points made by made by Hofstadter and his colleagues.
-In this paper we present evidence that the structure-mapping algorithm embodied in SME approach can capture significant aspects of the psychological processing of analogy.
-We consider and reply to the criticisms made against SME and correct some of Hofstadter's (1995a) and CFH's claims that are simply untrue as matters of fact.
-We begin in Section 2 by summarizing CFH's notion of high level perception and outlining general agreements and disagreements.
+We disagree with many of the theoretical and empirical points made by Hofstadter and his colleagues.
+In this paper we present evidence that the structure-mapping algorithm embodied in the SME approach can capture significant aspects of the psychological processing of analogy.
+We consider and reply to the criticisms made against SME and correct some of Hofstadter's (1995a) and Chalmer et al.'s (1992) claims that are simply untrue factually.
+We begin in Section 2 by summarizing Chalmers et al.'s notion of high-level perception and outlining general agreements and disagreements.
 Section 3 describes the simulations of analogical processing involved in the specific arguments: SME (and systems that use it) and Copycat.
-This section both clears up some of the specific claims CFH make regarding both systems, and provides the background needed for the discussion in Section 4.
-There we outline five key issues in analogical processing, and compare our approach with CFH with regard to them.
+This section both clears up some of the specific claims Chalmers et al. make regarding both systems, and provides the background needed for the discussion in Section 4.
+There we outline five key issues in analogical processing and compare our approach with that of Chalmers et al. (1992) with regard to them.
 Section 5 summarizes the discussion.

-2. CFH's notion of high level perception
+2. Chalmers et al.'s notion of high level perception

-CFH observe that human cognition is extraordinarily flexible, far more so than is allowed for in today's cognitive simulations.
+Chalmers et al. (1992) observe that human cognition is extraordinarily flexible, far more so than is allowed for in today's cognitive simulations.
 They postulate that this flexibility arises because, contrary to most models of human cognition, there is no separation between the process of creating representations from perceptual information and the use of these representations.
-That is, for CFH there is no principled decomposition of cognitive processes into "perceptual processes" and "cognitive processes."
-While conceding that it may be possible informally to identify aspects of our cognition as either perception or cognition, CFH claim that building a computational model that separates the two cannot succeed.
-Specifically, they identify analogy with "high-level perception", and argue that this holistic notion cannot productively be decomposed.
+That is, for Chalmers et al. there is no principled decomposition of cognitive processes into 'perceptual processes' and 'cognitive processes'.
+While conceding that it may be possible informally to identify aspects of our cognition as either perception or cognition, Chalmers et al. claim that building a computational model that separates the two cannot succeed.
+Specifically, they identify analogy with 'high-level perception', and argue that this holistic notion cannot productively be decomposed.

-One implication of this view is that cognitive simulations of analogical processing must always involve a "vertical" slice of cognition (see Morrison and Dietrich (1995) for a similar discussion).
-That is, a simulation must automatically construct its internal representations from some other kind of input, rather than being provided them directly by the experimenters.
+One implication of this view is that cognitive simulations of analogical processing must always involve a 'vertical' slice of cognition (see (Morrison and Dietrich 1995) for a similar discussion).
+That is, a simulation must automatically construct its internal representations from some other kind of input, rather than being provided with them directly by the experimenters.
 In Copycat, for instance, much of the information used to create a match in a specific problem is automatically generated by rules operating over a fairly sparse initial representation.
-CFH point out that Copycat's eventual representation of a particular letter-string is a function of not just the structure of the letter string itself, but also on the other letter strings it is being matched against.
+Chalmers et al. point out that Copycat's eventual representation of a particular letter-string is a function of not just the structure of the letter-string itself, but also of the other letter-strings it is being matched against.